iommirocks/iommi/docs/tables_faq.rst

         b = models.IntegerField()
         c = models.IntegerField()

-If we just do `Table.from_model(model=Foo)` we'll get the columns in the order a, b, c.
-But let's say I want to put c first, then we can pass it the `after` value -1:
+If we just do :code:`Table.from_model(model=Foo)` we'll get the columns in the order a, b, c.
+But let's say I want to put c first, then we can pass it the :code:`after` value -1:

 .. code:: python